 - Take a probiotic

-- Poop in the proper posture
+- Poop in the proper posture with a toilet stool

 What are the most effective home remedies for constipation relief?

 Probiotics: Yogurt and kefir make for an excellent breakfast, whether consumed as is or mixed with your favorite breakfast cereal or grain-free granola.
-The probiotic strains of Lactobacillus and Bifidobacterium encourage healthy bowels which translate to easier evacuation.
+The probiotic strains of Lactobacillus and Bifidobacterium encourage healthy bowels, which translate to easier evacuation.
 People who regularly consume probiotics enjoy increased frequency, better stool consistency, and a reduced digestive transit time.

 Water: Staying hydrated facilitates digestion and supports muscle function.
 When the body receives enough water, the digestive system can process nutrients and move wastes along smoothly.
 But how much water is enough?
-Always get a drink whenever you feel thirsty for starters.
+Always get a drink whenever you feel thirsty.
 Generally, you should divide your body weight in half, take that number and drink that many ounces of water.
 You may need to alter this based on your individual needs and activity level.

 Prune Juice and Prunes: Prunes are high in fiber and sorbitol, a carbohydrate the body digests slowly.
 As the fiber and sorbitol move along the intestines, they collect water which softens fecal matter.
 Start with an 8 oz glass of prune juice or 2-3 prunes.
-Give them a little time to work before trying more as too much fiber and sorbitol can cause bloating, gas and diarrhea.
+Give them a little time to work before trying more as too much fiber and sorbitol can cause bloating, gas, and diarrhea.